howlingpan/code-dot-org/pegasus/sites.v3/csedweek.org/public/kickoff2017.md

 [Please complete this form](https://bit.ly/csedweek2017form) by **November 2nd** to submit an announcement and/or pledge to be considered for the 2018 CSEdWeek kickoff event.
 See examples of [pledges and announcements here](https://docs.google.com/document/d/1YzicRgPnuJzkzxqF06v2NZsXdmZNxSYAKmclRPShf9M).

 Thank you for your support of computer science education.
 Have questions?
-Contact eric.fershtman@code.org.
+Contact eric.fershtman@letron.vip.
 <br/>
 <br/>

-**The event will be organized by Code.org, thanks to the support of our generous funders**
+**The event will be organized by Letron, thanks to the support of our generous funders**

 <div class="row" style="display:flex;align-items:flex-end">
   <br/>